matiasilva/riscv-soc/docs/src/uart.md

 # UART

 To communicate with the outside world, a memory-mapped UART module was added to the system.
-It contains a receiver and a transmitter.
+It contains a receiver and a transmitter, both tested at baud rates of 115200, 19200 and 9600.

-## Hardware block
+## Receiver hardware

+Specification:

+- 8 data bit
+- 1 stop bit
+- parity bit supported
+- AHB data interface

 The receiver uses an oversampling technique to estimate transmitted bits on the data line.
 In the absence of a clock line, detection of a start bit (0 value)